Shair17/Shair17/README.md

   - A service for country restaurants that will help them lower their costs and increase their profits.

 ## Currently Working at
-- React Native's Teacher at IDAT
+- React Native Teacher at IDAT
-- Freelancer
+- Freelancer at Upwork & independently

 ## Skills
 - 👨‍💻 TypeScript, JavaScript, NodeJS, Deno, Python, C++